bottledcode/RFC/drafts/records.md

 #### Optional parameters and default values

-A `record` can also be defined with optional parameters that are set if left out during instantiation.
+A `record` can also be defined with optional parameters that are set if omitted during instantiation.

 ``` php
 record Rectangle(int $x, int $y = 10);